 Candler’s Ted A. Smith delivers Union Presbyterian Seminary’s Sprunt Lecture series to more than 400 registered viewers

-Smith, professor of Preaching and Ethics at Emory University’s Candler School of Theology, delivered the first two of four Sprunt Lectures for Union Presbyterian Seminary recently.
-He called his series “No Longer Shall They Teach One Another: The End of Theological Education.”
+Smith, Professor of Preaching and Ethics at Emory University’s Candler School of Theology, delivered the first two of four Sprunt Lectures for Union Presbyterian Seminary Monday evening and Tuesday morning.
+He’s calling his series, “No Longer Shall They Teach One Another: The End of Theological Education.”
 Watch Smith’s opening lecture here and his second lecture here.

 Seminaries continue “in vibrant mission,” Smith said, but “it’s fair to say something is ending.”
 Some have cut faculty or sold a chunk of their campus as part of their strategic plan to continue training the next pastors.